quentinlao/reactTemplate/README.md

 yarn build
 ```

--   Unit test created in jest and coverage in folder `jest-coverage`
+-   Unit test created in jest and coverage in folder `.coverage/jest-coverage`

 ```
 yarn ut
 ```

--   Integration test for working flow test
+-   Integration test for working flow test in folder `.coverage/cypress-coverage`

 ```
 yarn it